 LEVELS OF GIVING:

-Community Giving refers to the act of sharing with the people within your physical environment.
-The kabbalists teach that prior to the revelation of the Ten Commandments at Mount Sinai, Moses asked his people to accept responsibility for the well-being of one another.
+Community Giving is sharing within your physical environment.
+Kabbalists teach that prior to the revelation of the Ten Utterances at Mount Sinai, Moses asked his people to accept responsibility for the wellbeing of one another.
 It was only when they were united in their shared commitment to reciprocal responsibility that miracles could occur.
-Learning to accept responsibility for our friends, family, community, and for the wider world is the most essential and, perhaps ironically, the most rewarding of all the lessons of Kabbalah.
-By contributing to the sustenance of others’ lives we earn greater abundance for our own.
+Learning to accept responsibility for our friends, family, community, and for the wider world is one of the most essential and most rewarding kabbalistic lessons.